A physics-informed neural network for modeling fracture without gradient damage: formulation, application, and assessment: Fracture predictions for various defect configurations

 A single-edge notched plate with a hole under plane-strain conditions is a specimen geometry utilized to validate damage and fracture models \citep{Notchandholemerging, Notchandholemerging1, Notchandholemerging2}.
 The loading schematic and specimen geometry considered are shown in Figure \ref{notch and hole merging FEM}(A).
 The crack path predictions obtained using FEM with and without gradient damage for a mesh not aligned with the anticipated crack path are shown in Figure \ref{notch and hole merging FEM}(B).
 The FEM without gradient damage solution is nonphysical.
 Figure \ref{notch and hole merging FEM}(C) shows the physical solution using FEM without gradient damage for a mesh aligned with the anticipated crack path, highlighting the method's mesh dependency.

-PINN (incremental) is applied to the collocation grid in Figure \ref{notch and hole merging PDM-PINN (incremental)}(B) with time step size = 0.01 s, the first time increment at $t=0.23$ s, and 100000 epochs training for each time increment.
+PINN (incremental) is applied to the collocation grid in Figure \ref{notch and hole merging PDM-PINN (incremental)}(B) with time step size = 0.01 s, the first time increment at $t=0.23$ s, and 50,000 epochs training for each time increment.
 The progression of damage at four different stages and the crack path in the PINN (incremental) solution agree with the FEM with gradient damage solution as seen in Figure \ref{notch and hole merging PDM-PINN (incremental)}.

 We also consider a variation in this geometry where the hole is moved further away from the notch.
 Specifically, only the separation of the hole center from the notch centerline in Figure \ref{notch and hole merging FEM}(A) is increased by 0.2.
 The crack path in the FEM with gradient damage solution changes significantly as seen in Figure \ref{notch and hole merging far PDM-PINN}.
-The PINN (incremental) [first increment at $t=0.23$ s, time step size = 0.01 s, 100000 epochs training for each time increment] captures the crack path variation with the defect positioning accurately as shown in Figure \ref{notch and hole merging far PDM-PINN}.
+The PINN [$t=0.55$ s, time step size = 0.55 s, 200,000 epochs training for the time increment] captures the crack path variation with the defect positioning accurately, as shown in Figure \ref{notch and hole merging far PDM-PINN}.